 A large proportion

 Physical Education is an important part of our Curriculum and such that we ensure that all children participate in 2 hours of physical activity weekly.
-In addition to being taught: , , aspects of and , our Year 2 children are given the opportunity to attend at the local Leisure Centre, funded by the PE and Sport Premium.
+In addition to being taught: , , aspects of and , our Year 2 children are given the opportunity to attend at the local Leisure Centre.
 These regular timetabled lessons are also supported by daily extra-curricular clubs and a week-long programme of sports events in our, ‘School Sports Week’.

 Chalfont St Peter Infant School considers that PE is an important aspect of our curriculum and ensures that our children are provided with rich opportunities to participate within a team, with a partner or as an individual.